 Key Takeaways

-- Recognize indirect radiographic signs such as air trapping, hyperinflation, atelectasis, and mediastinal shift.
+- Recognize indirect radiographic signs such as hyperinflation, air trapping, atelectasis, and mediastinal shift.

 Final Thoughts